A Guide to Claiming Work-Related Depression Compensation

 Returning to work

-Action must be taken to remove the causes or triggers of an affected worker's condition, and to improve their working environment.
+Action must be taken to remove the causes or triggers of your condition, and to improve their working environment.

-Respecting an affected employee's wishes, it may also be appropriate to provide additional training to management or ADDs.
+Respecting your wishes, it may also be appropriate to provide additional training to management or ADDs.
 This training could be given in a general, standardised way so as not to single out an affected worker and to protect their privacy.

 Supporting an ongoing mental health issue